PranavPatel292/UnsplashDemo/README.md

-# UnsplashDemo
+# Unsplash API Photo Search

 This project is made to use the Unsplash API's photo search service.
-It has a simple search bar or input field that can take one input parameter or keyword which is used as the query parameter for the Unsplash api.
+It has a simple search bar or input field that can take one input parameter or keyword which is used as the query parameter for the Unsplash API.
 You can find more about [Unsplash API](https://unsplash.com/documentation) here.

 ## How to run project